Sending bulk emails from Outlook will land you on an email blacklist. You don't want that to happen.

-Have you ever wondered why your company puts a maximum limit on the number of people you can send emails to at one time?
+Have you ever wondered why your company puts a limit on how many people you can send emails to at once?

 Outlook can handle it, right?
-It can.
-But you’ll be hard pressed to find a source that recommends it.
+Yes...but you’ll be hard pressed to find a source that recommends it.

 Sending to 50 or more people at once could end up hurting your entire organization’s ability to send email.

 Why is that?
-That’s what this month’s WOOF! will address.
+That’s what we'll address here.

-Sending ‘bulk email’ or ‘mass email’ [SPAM] can ruin your organization’s ability to communicate via email.
+Sending ‘bulk email’ or ‘mass email’ from one email account can look like spam to the Internet's mail servers.
+If they decide you're spamming, they can block your organization’s ability to communicate via email.

 The mass email problem is why we have maximum send limits in business.
 It’s why companies use third-party email providers like Constant Contact, Campaign Monitor, and MailChimp, even if they have an Exchange Server onsite.